 These snakes are a great example of mimicry in the animal kingdom.
 At first glance, they look like the highly venomous Coral Snake.

 Despite their similar looks, Pueblan Milk Snakes are not venomous at all.
-They make wonderful pets for reptile enthusiasts with a bit of experience.
+They make wonderful pet snakes for reptile enthusiasts with a bit of experience.

 These snakes are found throughout southern regions in Mexico.
 More specifically, they’re usually found throughout Puebla, hence their namesake.